ARiSE-Lab/kGymSuite/README.md

 ```
 @misc{mathai2025crashfixercrashresolutionagent,
       title={CrashFixer: A crash resolution agent for the Linux kernel},
-      author={Alex Mathai and Chenxi Huang and Suwei Ma and Jihwan Kim and Hailie Mitchell and Aleksandr Nogikh and Petros Maniatis and Franjo Ivančić and Junfeng Yang and Baishakhi Ray},
+      author={Alex Mathai and Chenxi Huang and Suwei Ma and Jihwan Kim and Hailie Mitchell and Aleksandr Nogikh and Petros Maniatis and Franjo Ivan\v{c}i\'{c} and Junfeng Yang and Baishakhi Ray},
       year={2025},
       eprint={2504.20412},
       archivePrefix={arXiv},